patriksimms/psimms-astro/src/content/posts/why-i-consider-a-game-that-is-not-enjoyable-to-be-one-of-the-best/index.md

 There are people who say:

-> “A game has to be fun, otherwise why would I play it?”
+> A game has to be fun, otherwise why would I play it?

 This was one of the main criticisms of Part II.
 It was said to be “too dark.”
 While Naughty Dog can be accused of provoking precisely this expectation, I consider the argument that “games must always be fun” to be outdated.
 There are other things a game can trigger that are not just about fun and passing the time.
 This has long been common practice in film; I think very few people would claim that “Schindler's List” is an entertaining or even fun movie.
 I think it's time for this to be accepted for games as well.